NATO-backed network of Syria dirty war propagandists identified

 The article is based on what Townsend calls a "new analysis" that "reveals" a "network more than two dozen conspiracy theorists, frequently backed by a coordinated Russian campaign."
 This network, Townsend claims, is "focused on the denial or distortion of facts about the Syrian regime’s use of chemical weapons and on attacking the findings of the world’s foremost chemical weapons watchdog," the Organization for the Prohibition of Chemical Weapons (OPCW).
 According to Townsend, I am named "as the most prolific spreader of disinformation" among the nefarious bunch.

 In hawking this purported exposé of "disinformation", Townsend violated every basic standard of journalism.
-He did not contact me before publishing his allegations; fails to offer a shred of evidence for them; and does not cite a single example of my alleged "prolific" disinformation.
+He did not contact me before publishing his allegations; fails to offer a shred of evidence for them; and does not cite a single example of my alleged "prolific" “denial or distortion of facts.”
 Instead, Townsend bases his claims entirely on a think-tank report that also provides no evidence, nor even assert that I have said anything false.
 In the process, Townsend failed to disclose that the report's authors -- the Institute for Strategic Dialogue (ISD) and the Syria Campaign -- are groups funded by the US government and other belligerents in the Syria proxy war.
 To top it off, Townsend fabricates additional allegations that his state-funded sources do not even make.

 As a result, Townsend and the Guardian have engaged in the exact sort of conduct that they falsely impute to me and others: spreading Syria-related disinformation with coordinated support from state-funded actors.
 The aim of this propaganda network is transparent: defaming journalism that exposes the OPCW's ongoing Syria cover-up scandal and the dirty war waged by Western powers on Syria.